BRIEF-Valeura announces second quarter 2017 financial and operating results

 * Valeura announces second quarter 2017 financial and operating results

-* Says reduced its outlook for 2017 exit rate net sales from 1,500 BOE/D to a target range of 1,000 to 1,100 BOE/D Source text for Eikon: Further company coverage:
+* Valeura Energy Inc - reduced its outlook for 2017 exit rate net sales from 1,500 boe/d to a target range of 1,000 to 1,100 boe/d Source text for Eikon: Further company coverage: